The Automation Paradox: Who Really Gets Hurt When AI Takes Over?

 Executive Summary

 The Automation Paradox: most workers exposed to AI are currently seeing stable or growing employment.
-Yet hidden inside that aggregate is a concentrated crisis.
-Roughly 144 occupations (24% of analyzed jobs) combine high automation risk with low wages and low education — leaving workers with no economic safety net.
+Yet hidden inside that aggregate is a concentrated crisis. np.int64(144) occupations (24% of analyzed jobs) combine high automation risk with low wages and low education which leaves workers with no economic safety net.
 These are the jobs where displacement is not a future concern but a present reality.

 Key findings:

-- 283 of 606 matched occupations carry high (>70%) automation risk — primarily in Office & Admin Support, Production, and Food Preparation
+• np.int64(283) of 606 matched occupations carry high (≥70%) automation risk — primarily in Office & Admin Support, Production, and Food Preparation

-- A “Then vs. Now” comparison using the ILO 2025 GenAI Exposure Index reveals the risk map has fundamentally shifted: Computer & Math reversed from low traditional risk (13%) to highest GenAI exposure (56%), while Production and Construction — flagged as near-certain automation targets in 2013 — score among the lowest on GenAI exposure today.
-The workers we thought were safe may not be; the workers we feared for may be safer than expected from GenAI specifically.
+• A “Then vs. Now” comparison using the ILO 2025 GenAI Exposure Index reveals the risk map has fundamentally shifted: Computer & Math reversed from low traditional risk (13%) to highest GenAI exposure (56%), while Production and Construction — flagged as near-certain automation targets in 2013 — score among the lowest on GenAI exposure today.

 1. Introduction